 The French and American Revolutions: A Short Research Paper

 There are similarities and differences between the French Revolution and the American Revolution.
 Primarily in the context, the American Revolution was caused by the discontent of the American population on how the British rules.
 The focus of the American Revolution is on gaining their independence.
-After the British won the Seven Year War, America has been tied down to the ruling of the British.
+After the British won the Seven Year War, America has been tied down to the rule of the British.
 It was to pay off their obligation and the high taxes assigned by the British Parliament.
-On the other hand, the French Revolution was mainly caused by the aim of the French people to overthrow the rule of monarchy.
+On the other hand, the French Revolution was mainly caused by the aim of the French people to overthrow the rule of the monarchy.
 Those who belong to the lower class yearn for equality than their present condition where the nobles and the king overpower them.
-The similarities the two wars have is on the obligation to pay higher taxes.
-Like the Americans the French incurred a lot of debts due to their involvement in the Seven Years War.
-King Louis imposed higher taxes to cover the debts but the people refused to pay and worsen the economic crisis of the country.
+The similarity the two wars have is the obligation to pay higher taxes.
+Like the Americans, the French incurred a lot of debts due to their involvement in the Seven Years' War.
+King Louis imposed higher taxes to cover the debts but the people refused to pay which worsen the economic crisis of the country.

 A financial reform package was proposed by Charles Alexandre de Calonne that includes universal land tax and removing the exemption of the privileged class.
 The King tried to resolve the issue by gathering support for this proposed solution and preventing the growing unrest.
 He summoned the Estates-General to a general meeting and prior to the meeting the delegate shave collected all the grievances from their locality.

-Parisians panicked in hearing rumors about an impending military coup.
+Parisians panicked upon hearing rumors about an impending military coup.
 And on the 14th of July rioters stormed into Bastille attempting to gain access to gunpowder and weapons.
-This was considered as the beginning of the French Revolution.
+This was considered the beginning of the French Revolution.
 The intensity of hysteria and revolutionary vehemence swept the country.
-Peasants looted and burned the houses of tax collectors to express their disgust on the years of exploitation.
-The insurrection of the agrarian sector has further intensified the fear among the nobles.
-This incident has been the basis of the National Constituent Assembly to pursue for the abolishment of feudalism.to express their democratic principles which has been inspired by the political ideas and philosophical thoughts of the Enlightenment and Jean-Jacques Rousseau, the Assembly adopted the Declaration of the Rights of Man and of the Citizen – “Déclaration des droits de l’homme et du citoyen”.
-This replaced the old system and highlights the promotion of equal opportunity, freedom of speech, popular sovereignty and the representative government.
+Peasants looted and burned the houses of tax collectors to express their disgust at the years of exploitation.
+The insurrection of the agrarian sector further intensified the fear among the nobles.
+This incident has been the basis of the National Constituent Assembly to pursue the abolishment of feudalism.to express their democratic principles which have been inspired by the political ideas and philosophical thoughts of the Enlightenment and Jean-Jacques Rousseau, the Assembly adopted the Declaration of the Rights of Man and of the Citizen – “Déclaration des droits de l’homme et du citoyen”.
+This replaced the old system and highlights the promotion of equal opportunity, freedom of speech, popular sovereignty, and representative government.
 But doing the formal constitution is more challenging for the assembly it was an additional burden for the legislature to function under economic crisis while drafting the new constitution.

-After the reign of terror had passed the survivors in the National Convention which were mostly Girondins created the first bicameral legislature of France.
-The executive power in the government is placed in the hands of five member Directory appointed by the Parliament.
+After the reign of terror had passed the survivors of the National Convention which were mostly Girondins created the first bicameral legislature of France.
+The executive power in the government is placed in the hands of a five-member Directory appointed by the Parliament.
 Royalist and Jacobins raised their protest towards this but were silenced by the emerging new leader who is a successful general – Napoleon Bonaparte.

-Riddled with financial crisis, popular discontent and inefficiency intensified with political corruption the four years leadership of the Directory has been very tough.
-The Directors relied mostly to military support in order to retain their authority.
-Out of frustration of the leadership of the Directory, Napoleon Bonaparte initiated a coup d’etat to remove the Directory form office and put himself as the “first consul” of France.
+Riddled with the financial crisis, popular discontent, and inefficiency intensified by political corruption the four years of leadership of the Directory has been very tough.
+The Directors relied mostly on military support in order to retain their authority.
+Out of frustration with the leadership of the Directory, Napoleon Bonaparte initiated a coup d’etat to remove the Directory from office and put himself as the “first consul” of France.
 This also marked the end of the French Revolution and ushered in the Napoleonic era of France dominating the continental part of Europe (Dunn, 1999).

-The Stamp Act which required a stamp on all public and legal documents has started the resistance of the colonists towards the tax law imposed on them by the British.
-Soon after that Boston colonists were shot by the British Troops, an event which came to be known as the Boston Massacre.
-Imposition of tax on tea ensued after which further instigated the resistance among the colonists.
+The Stamp Act which required a stamp on all public and legal documents started the resistance of the colonists towards the tax law imposed on them by the British.
+Soon after that Boston colonists were shot by the British Troops, an event that came to be known as the Boston Massacre.
+The imposition of tax on tea ensued after which further instigated resistance among the colonists.
 And to express their dismay they boarded ships and loaded crates of tea and threw this into the Boston Harbor.
 This is what the world also came to know as the Boston Tea Party.

 What the British failed to anticipate is the seriousness and possibility that the colonies they have which are far from the mother country would soon evolve into independent-minded and self-reliant countries.
-The unrest and dissatisfaction of the colonies has caused the them to aspire for self-governance and asks for a greater degree of freedom from the British rule.
-The war was just a small war but it was aggravated by the economic losses due to the disruption of trades and the immense quantity of properties destroyed.
+The unrest and dissatisfaction of the colonies caused them to aspire for self-governance and ask for a greater degree of freedom from British rule.
+The war was just a small war but it was aggravated by the economic losses due to the disruption of trade and the immense quantity of properties destroyed.

 The American Revolution happened while America is still a colony of the British.
 It took place in the land of the Americans which is oceans away from Britain.
 French Revolution happened within France itself.
 It is a direct action opposing the French monarchy.
 The intention of the American Revolution is to free themselves from the power and authority of Britain while France fought to overthrow the existing government.
-The two wars may have the differences and similarities, but the strongest link is that one of the supporters of United States in its revolutionary war is France.
-France is competing with United Kingdom in their quest for colonies, and when France gave its support to America it has costs a lot.
-It brought financial and economic crisis to France which was also one of the reasons why French Revolution started.
-As King Louis extended his support to America in its bid for independence and freedom it has also caused his downfall.
-France extended military and financial support to America, and likewise when the French staged their revolution, they also used the American Revolution as an inspiration.
+The two wars may have differences and similarities, but the strongest link is that one of the supporters of the United States in its revolutionary war in France.
+France is competing with the United Kingdom in their quest for colonies, and when France gave its support to America it cost a lot.
+It brought a financial and economic crisis to France which was also one of the reasons why the French Revolution started.
+As King Louis extended his support to America in its bid for independence and freedom it also caused his downfall.
+France extended military and financial support to America, and likewise, when the French staged their revolution, they also used the American Revolution as an inspiration.

 American Revolution started with the Declaration of Independence while the French initiated theirs with an action and the declaration followed.
-The American Revolution resulted to a new and independent United States while for the French their revolution brought forth a new system of government.
+The American Revolution resulted in a new and independent United States while the French revolution brought forth a new system of government.
 France was able to acquire the ideals of freedom and democracy.

 "9 Events that Led to the American Revolution."
 American Revolutionary War Facts.
 16 February 2018 <https:www.american-revolutionary-war-facts.com>